-One of the reasons many individuals fight their DUI cases to get dismissed entirely, is because they simply cannot afford the significant fees charged when losing a case such as this.
-But, in order to win the case, at least in most instances, an attorney is needed.
-So, if you cannot afford the fees, how are you expected to be able to afford an attorney?
+One of the reasons many individuals fight a DUI case to get dismissed entirely, is because they simply cannot afford the significant lawyer fees charged when losing a case such as this.
+However, in order to win any DUI or DWI case in court, at least in most instances, an attorney is needed.
+Therefore, many drivers ask if you cannot afford the legal fees, how are you expected to be able to afford a DUI attorney?

 Free Legal Help